inovintell/docs-template/docs/py-template/setup.md

 (see [here](https://docs.github.com/en/pages/quickstart))
 - Optional (but recommended):
-[add main branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches)
+[add main branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) rules

-## Setup Credentials for package release
+## Setup Credentials for Semantic Release to PyPI

-> __If you don't want to release your package, you don't have to do this step!__
+> __If you don't want to release your package, you don't have to perform this step!__

 Please add to your repository's
 [Encrypted Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets)